-Example 4: The length and breadth of a rectangular wall is 75 m and 32 m.
-Find the cost of painting the wall if the rate of painting is Rs 3 per sq. m?
+Example 4: The length and breadth of a rectangular wall are 75 m and 32 m, respectively.
+Find the cost of painting the wall if the rate of painting is Rs 3 per sq. m.

 Length of the wall = 75 m